 In her previous volunteer work for her local Citizens Advice Bureau, Alexandra ran its website and social media, so we are very pleased to have someone with her experience.
 She administers our Instagram page and works with Martin to ensure we continue to reach aspiring and junior lawyers across Surrey and beyond.

 "Putting well-being at the top of the agenda.”

-Sonay is a trainee solicitor at Saracens Solicitors and is passionate about promoting mental well-being in the profession from the ground up, having been diagnosed with severe anxiety and depression at the end of 2019.
+Sonay is a solicitor at Saracens Solicitors and is passionate about promoting mental well-being in the profession from the ground up, having been diagnosed with severe anxiety and depression at the end of 2019.

 As Wellness Representative, Sonay works to break the stigma around mental illness in the legal profession using her own journey and promoting resources which have helped her to manage her mental illness, like LawCare, the mental health and well-being charity for all those in the legal profession, from judges to secretaries to students and their families.

 You can meet Sonay at our regular event Cocoa With The Committee, where junior lawyers connect and have a chat.
 One of the best things about local junior lawyers groups is being part of a community, which is all part of our mission at Surrey JLD.